Trump lawyers press judge to overturn hush money conviction after Supreme Court immunity ruling - KVIA

 Associated Press

-NEW YORK (AP) — Donald Trump’s lawyers are urging the judge in his New York hush money case to overturn his conviction and dismiss the case in the wake of the Supreme Court’s recent ruling on presidential immunity.
+NEW YORK (AP) — Donald Trump’s lawyers are imploring a New York judge to overturn his hush money conviction and dismiss the case, arguing his historic trial was “tainted” by evidence that shouldn’t have been allowed because of the Supreme Court’s recent presidential immunity ruling.

-“Rather than wait for the Supreme Court’s guidance, the prosecutors scoffed with hubris at President Trump’s immunity motions and insisted on rushing to trial,” Trump’s lawyers Todd Blanche and Emil Bove wrote.
-“Your Honor now has the authority to address these injustices, and the court is duty-bound to do so in light of the Supreme Court’s decision.”
+Trump’s lawyers Todd Blanche and Emil Bove urged the trial judge, Juan M. Merchan, to vacate the jury’s verdict and dismiss the indictment, which would prevent prosecutors from retrying the case.
 Merchan has said he’ll rule on the defense’s requests on Sept.
 6 and will sentence Trump on Sept.
 18, “if such is still necessary.”
 Prosecutors have until July 24 to respond to the defense’s arguments.

-Hours after the Supreme Court’s decision was released July 1, Trump’s lawyers raised it with Merchan, asking him to set aside the jury’s guilty verdict.
+“Rather than wait for the Supreme Court’s guidance, the prosecutors scoffed with hubris at President Trump’s immunity motions and insisted on rushing to trial,” Blanche and Bove wrote.
+Addressing Merchan directly, they said: “Your Honor now has the authority to address these injustices, and the court is duty-bound to do so in light of the Supreme Court’s decision.”

-The ruling granted broad immunity protections to presidents, insulating them from prosecution for official acts.
-The court also restricted prosecutors from citing any official acts as evidence in trying to prove a president’s unofficial actions violated the law.
+The Supreme Court released its immunity decision on July 1, giving broad protections to presidents and insulating them from prosecution for official acts.
+It also restricted prosecutors from citing any official acts as evidence in trying to prove a president’s unofficial actions violated the law.

-Trump lawyers said jurors shouldn’t have been allowed to hear about some matters, including some of Trump’s conversations with then-White House Communications Director Hope Hicks, testimony from another aide about how Trump got personal mail in the Oval Office, and some tweets that he sent while president.
-Some of the checks and invoices at issue in the case were also from his time as president.

 Trump’s trial began April 15.
-The Supreme Court didn’t hear arguments on the immunity issue until April 25.
+The Supreme Court didn’t hear arguments on his immunity claims until April 25.

-A Manhattan jury convicted Trump on May 30 on 34 felony counts of falsifying business records arising from what prosecutors said was an attempt to cover up a $130,000 hush money payment to porn actor Stormy Daniels just before the 2016 presidential election.
+Trump was convicted on May 30 on 34 felony counts of falsifying business records arising from what prosecutors said was an attempt to cover up a $130,000 hush money payment to porn actor Stormy Daniels just before the 2016 presidential election.

 Prosecutors said the Daniels payment was part of a broader scheme to buy the silence of people who might have gone public during the campaign with embarrassing stories alleging Trump had extramarital sex.